dhruvmanila/pie/README.md

 ### Build from source

-Recent [Go](https://go.dev/) toolchain is necessary to build actionlint from source.
+Recent [Go](https://go.dev/) toolchain is necessary to build from source.
 Use Go 1.16 or later.

 ```sh
 # Install the latest stable version